Jesusjeco/jeco-speakers/README.md

 ### Manual Installation

-1. Upload the plugin files to the `/wp-content/plugins/jeco-speakers-manager` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Navigate to **Jeco Speakers** in the WordPress admin menu to manage speakers.
+After updating ad Activating the plugin through the 'Plugins' screen in WordPress, navigate to **Jeco Speakers** in the WordPress admin menu to manage speakers.

 ### Requirements